paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

     (ii) the conduct of assessments to determine the extent to which each long-term change monitored under clause (i) is related to global climate change;

-  (D) integrate the national streamflow information program with data collection activities of Federal agencies and appropriate State water resource agencies (including the National Integrated Drought Information System)—
+  (D) integrate the Federal priority streamgage program with data collection activities of Federal agencies and appropriate State water resource agencies (including the National Integrated Drought Information System)—

     (i) to enhance the comprehensive understanding of water availability;